dcyoung/dcyoung.github.io/_posts/2023-02-05-mmle-scores.md

 The authors provide some code, but I was not able to get their implementations working.
 Instead I implemented the basics and created the following example to demonstrate the approach.

-DisMax is comprised of a replacement for the classification layer in a model and a replacement fro the cross entropy loss used to train the model.
+DisMax is comprised of a replacement for the classification layer in a model and a replacement for the cross entropy loss used to train the model.
 A minimal implementation below:

 ```py
 class DisMaxLossFirstPart(nn.Module):